 As a result of being on it so long, we became very good friends.
 Jack Fisk, Jack Nance and his wife Catherine who went on to be the Log Lady in Twin Peaks.
 You know we all became really good friends and it was a lifelong friendship.
 Of course, years later, David did Twin Peaks and asked me to be a part of that too.

 I was kind of his chess piece, him moving me around and doing things a certain way.
-For instance in Eraserhead when Mary leaves Henry, she reaches under the bed and she’s jerking the bed and he’s looking at her and people think “what the hell is she doing?”.
+For instance, in Eraserhead when Mary leaves Henry, she reaches under the bed and she’s jerking the bed, and he’s looking at her and people think “what the hell is she doing?”.
 She pulls out a suitcase eventually.
-David said reach into there and keep pulling until I tell you to pull it out.
+David said to reach into there and keep pulling until I tell you to pull it out.
 Just keep doing it.
-I thought oh my god this is going on way too long.
+I thought, oh my god this is going on way too long.
 But he knew what he was doing.

 AG: What was that like for you as an actress going back and forth between David’s environment and then the other environments that you were working in?